AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline/README.md

    - `foraging_behavior_bonsai_pipeline_assign_job`
    - `foraging_behavior_bonsai_nwb`
    - `foraging_behavior_bonsai_pipeline_collect_and_upload_results`
-3. Make sure `foraging_behavior_bonsai_pipeline_trigger` is running.
+3. Make sure ***one and only one instance*** of `foraging_behavior_bonsai_pipeline_trigger` is running.
+4. Make sure ***one and only one instance*** of `foraging-behavior-bonsai-automatic-training` is running.

-## Notes on updating .nwb or updating analysis
+## Notes on manually re-process all nwbs and upload S3 database
 1. Stop the triggering capsule
+2. (optional) Re-generate all nwbs
-2. Backup nwb folder on my PC and S3
+   - Backup nwb folder on my PC and S3
-   - On S3, move the old folder to `\backup` and create a new `foraging_nwb_bonsai`
+   - On S3, move the old `/foraging_nwb_bonsai` to a backup folder and create a new `/foraging_nwb_bonsai`
+   - Re-generate nwbs from jsons on my PC
-3. Backup nwb_processing folder and clear it on S3
+3. Backup and clear `/foraging_nwb_bonsai_processed` bucket
+   - On S3, copy the folder to a backup folder
+   - Clear the old folder
+      - **If you don't clear it, at least you should delete `df_sessions.pkl`, `error_files.json`, and `pipeline.log` (they will be appended, not overwritten)**
       - Troubleshooting: when attaching a S3 folder to a capsule, the folder must not be empty (otherwise a "permission denied" error)
-   - **If you don't clear it, at least you should delete `df_sessions.pkl`, `error_files.json`, and `pipeline.log` (they will be appended, not overwritten)**
 4. Manually trigger the batch computation in capsule `foraging_behavior_bonsai_nwb`:
    - Make sure the CPU number of the environment is 16 or more :)
    - Run `processing_nwb.py` manually in parallel (with `LOCAL_MANUAL_OVERRIDE = True`)